-If there is any miscommunication in any stage of the SDLC, it may cause the final product to differ from the desired one in terms of requirements.
-All the essential information may not be available in a single platform which may leave some people to miss out on some information.
+If there is any miscommunication at any stage of the SDLC, it may cause the final product to differ from the desired one in terms of requirements.
+All the essential information may not be available on a single platform which may leave some people to miss out on some information.

 To solve this problem, it is essential to have a single platform for updates and messaging so that everyone who is working on a project can have the same understanding throughout all the phases (like project management, content management, etc) of the Software Development Life Cycle.

 |Confluence Tutorial - Table of Content|

 To avoid any miscommunication and promote a good and clear understanding among all people working in different stages of the SDLC, a collaboration tool is needed which can serve the purpose of providing a platform for all to get connected, share information, get updates, communicate with each other, etc. A software company, Atlassian, came up with an application called Confluence that can serve all the above purposes.

 Confluence is basically a team collaboration application or software that gives a platform for all teams working on a project to work together and share updates & information effectively.
 This can reduce a lot of communication gaps on various matters related to the SDLC.